mhnagaoka/vibe-calc/docs/plan.md

 - X is the top of the stack, the last entered number.
 - Y is the second element of the stack, the second last entered number.
 - Z is the third element of the stack, the third last entered number.
+- T is the fourth element of the stack, the fourth last entered number.

 Stack operations are essential for managing the stack during calculations.
 The following operations will be implemented: